adam-wozniak/website/_posts/2021-08-03-quantic-executive-mba-review.md

 Hopefully, the experience I’ll share below might help you decide whether an MBA is something of interest to you, and, if so, share an option that you may not have considered.

-I first started thinking about an MBA about 3 years ago.
+I first started thinking about an MBA a few years ago.
 At the time, I felt I was stagnating in my career, and wasn’t finding many opportunities to keep learning and growing at my then company.

 So I started thinking about doing some courses, certifications, or other qualifications.
 But after a number of degrees and a post-grad diploma, I had minimal enthusiasm to commit myself to another long experience of that sort again.